The Boat

 Bow rebuilt down to bare steel.
 5 layers of Jotamastic.
 Styrodur replaced with 5 cm polyurethane.
 Toilet relocated, waterproof bulkhead in 18 mm plywood bolted to stainless steel.
 New galley, new lockers.
 Relaunched January 2021.

-2024–2027 — Dieppe (en cours)
+2024–2027 — Dieppe (in progress)

 Phase 1 (2024–2025): Boat emptied, engine disassembled, keel extracted, deck welded.
 New galvanized steel cockpit (3 mm), aluminum wheelhouse on stainless steel 50×50.
 New keel plating (8 mm, double as fuel tank).
 Sea chest, new through-hulls, stainless steel corners.